phunanon/Chika/README.md

 `or` N arg: returns first truthy arg.

 `and` N arg: returns true if all args truthy.

+`recur` N arg: on the stack replace the parameters with N arguments and recall the function.

 `=` N arg: equality, true if all args are of the same type, length, and byte equality.
 Compares ints by value.